ashutosh-mishra4/kombai-blog/content/posts/2023-04-04---Flex-Not-Working/index.md

 Flexbox is easily one of the most powerful developments in CSS ever.
 But, its implementation has been confounding frontend and fullstack devs ever since it was introduced.

-In the last year alone, 6,000+ new threads were posted on Stack Overflow with questions/issues on CSS flex (Source: Stack Overflow search)!
+In the last year alone, 6,000+ new threads were posted on Stack Overflow with questions/issues on CSS flex (Source: [Stack Overflow search](https://stackoverflow.com/search?q=css+flex+created%3A1y))!

 Similarly, Reddit, Quora, and every other platform that developers frequently use are also riddled with devs struggling to get this very powerful but often confusing concept to work for them.

-We read through a few hundred threads across platforms to find these 7 issues that crop up most frequently when devs think that Flex is not working for them.
+We read through a few hundred threads across platforms to find these 7 issues that crop up most frequently when devs think that flex is not working for them.

-If you think some flex-related properties are not working in your code, go through these checks quickly to make sure that you are not making the same errors as those thousands of devs :-)
+If you think some flex related properties are not working in your code, go through these checks quickly to make sure that you are not making the same errors as those thousands of devs :-)

 ### 1. Are you using the correct syntax?

 Make sure you are using the correct and latest CSS syntax throughout the code, particularly if you don’t write CSS too often.

 It’s often easy to overlook small errors in CSS selectors or property names because default IDEs don’t do a good job at highlighting errors.

 You’d be surprised how many times we have discovered `display:flexbox` instead of `display:flex` while reviewing our own code!